strimzi/strimzi.github.io/_posts/2020-05-18-mirror-kafka-eventhub.md

 ### Configure Kafka Mirror Maker

+When mirroring messages from a source Apache Kafka cluster to a target one, the usual paradigm is deploying in the Kafka Mirror Maker instance alongside the target cluster.
+It means consuming remotely and producing locally.
+In this integration scenario, it is not possible because there is no way to deploy Kafka Mirror Maker alongside the Event Hub namespace that is the target cluster.
+For this reason, the paradigm will be slightly different, deploying Kafka Mirror Maker alongside the source Apache Kafka cluster where we have more control.

 The first step is storing the Event Hub authentication info into a Kubernetes `Secret` in order to be referenced in the Strimzi `KafkaMirrorMaker` custom resource for enabling the producer part to connect to the Event Hub itself.
 The following snippet shows such a `Secret` where the `$ConnectionString` hasn't to be changed while the endpoint has to be customized with the actual Event Hub connection string; save this `Secret` in a file named `eventhubs-secret.yaml`